 3.5 Logical Architecture

-Choosing an architecture for an application is a paramount step in the process of making the application before moving on to project design.
+Choosing an architecture for an application is a paramount step in the process of making the application before moving on to the project design.

-Our Web application is composed of 3 parts the Front-End, the Back-End and the Database.
-The Front-End is realized with React.js Framework combined with Redux library (React-Redux) for state management and Axios which uses the Rest APIs implemented in the Back-End in which we used Express.js.
+Our web application is composed of three parts: front-end, back-end, and database.
+The Front-End is realized with React.js Framework combined with Redux library (React-Redux) for state management and Axios, which uses the Rest APIs implemented in the back-end, in which we used Express.js.

 Figure 3.4 represent our application’s software architecture: